Launching a Multi-Vendor Marketplace VS D2C Website

 • They could partner with a reputable coffee machine brand like Breville or Baratza.

-• They would feature these machines on their website, potentially offering curated bundles with specific their coffee blends.
+• They would feature these machines on their website, potentially offering curated bundles with their specific coffee blends.

 • They earn a commission on each machine sale while maintaining complete control over their coffee and brand messaging.